MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup.md

 ## SYNOPSIS
 Create a new targetDeviceGroup object for the remoteDesktopSecurityConfiguration object on the servicePrincipal.
 You can configure a maximum of 10 target device groups for the remoteDesktopSecurityConfiguraiton object on the servicePrincipal.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup](/powershell/module/Microsoft.Graph.Applications/New-MgServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup?view=graph-powershell-1.0)

 ## SYNTAX